YellowGregs/Nebula/README.md

 ## ⚠️ Project Status
 This project has been **discontinued**.
-Since AhmadV99 discontinued Nebula, we are releasing the website source code.
+Since AhmadV99 discontinued Nebula, we are releasing the official website source code.

 ----